awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 For real-time inference, you will need to extract a subgraph around the target nodes/edges from a large graph, and use the subgraph as input of model, which is similar to how models are trained.
-Because time is critical for real-time infernce, it is recommened to use OLTP graph database, e.g., `Amazon Neptune Database <https://aws.amazon.com/neptune/>`_, as data source for subgraph extraction.
+Because time is critical for real-time inference, it is recommended to use an OLTP graph database, e.g., `Amazon Neptune Database <https://aws.amazon.com/neptune/>`_, as data source for subgraph extraction.

 Once the subgraph is extracted, you will need to prepare it as the payload of different APIs for `invoke